Resident Resources

 • Pull in cool night air with window fans; close blinds during the day.

-• Avoid overloading outlets with multiple fans/portable A/Cs.
+• Avoid overloading outlets with multiple fans or portable A/Cs.

 • Check on elderly or medically-vulnerable neighbors.

-• Keep a flashlight + batteries for outages; avoid candles.
+• Keep a flashlight and spare batteries for outages; avoid candles.

-• Secure patio items before windstorms; clear balcony drains.
+• Secure patio items before windstorms; clear balcony drains regularly.

 • Earthquake-ready kit: water, food, medications, flashlight, first aid, copies of IDs.